Function Induction and Task Generalization: An Interpretability Study with Off-by-One Addition: Circuit Discovery

 \subsubsection{\texttt{Mistral-v0.1 (7B)}}

 \texttt{Mistral-v0.1 (7B)} has 32 layers and 32 heads per layer.
 Path patching experiments were conducted with 4-shot off-by-one addition with numbers sampled from range [0,9].
 We visualize the results in Fig.~\ref{fig:circuit-discovery-mistral}.
-For the two consolidation heads in the list below, they show weaker effect and attend to both the current token and some other tokens, which slightly deviates from our findings with \texttt{Gemma-2 (9B)} and \texttt{Llama-3 (8B)}.
-Apart from this, the results using \texttt{Mistral-v0.1} are consistent with our function induction hypothesis.
+For the two consolidation heads in the list below, they show weaker effect and attend to both the current token and some other tokens, which slightly deviates from our findings with \texttt{Gemma-2 (9B)}.
+Apart from this, the results using \texttt{Mistral-v0.1} are consistent with other models.

 \begin{itemize}[leftmargin=2em] \item { Consolidation Heads}: (H31.10), (H31.1) \item { Function Induction (FI) Heads}: H30.2, H30.3, H30.4, H30.8, H30.10, H30.18, H31.2 \item { Previous Token (PT) Heads}: H29.4, H29.6, H29.7. \end{itemize}